cedadev/access-stats/README.md

 # access-stats

 `access-stats` is a Django application that provides useful visualisations of access data from an Elasticsearch endpoint.
-The access data is an index of data downloads from the CEDA archive, and data deposits to the CEDA archive, via various methods.
+The access data is an index of data downloads from the CEDA archive, via various methods.

 ## Configuration